 Now, someone might stop me to say that major plot details aren’t as important for these examples.
 I might agree to this but I can also offer an example that would make my point clearer.
 I had The Sixth Sense *spoiled* before I saw it.
 This is a film included in joke memes about spoiling films.
 I knew about the twist ending before I went to the cinema to see the film and I still sat down excited to see it.
 I don’t know whether I would enjoy the film on a re-viewing, but I remember quite enjoying the film at the time despite knowing the twist.

-For the last few weeks I’ve been playing the new Zelda, Breath of the Wild and most people I know who are interested, have already played it.
+For the last few weeks I’ve been playing the new Zelda, subtitled Breath of the Wild and most people I know who are interested, have already played it.
 I’m not bothered at all by what they tell me of the game.
 Whether they be secret items, surprise plot twists or just funny experiences.

 The point I want to make is nothing that is actually good is ruined by having aspects revealed before you experience them for the first time.
-If a game, movie or book is actually good than know amount of familiarity with it, prior to your own experience, can do anything to diminish it.
+If a game, movie or book is actually good then no amount of familiarity with it, prior to your own experience, can do anything to diminish it.
 In stating this, I am not suggesting that you go out of your way to reveal plot details of books you’ve enjoyed to people who might be interested, but I am suggesting that people tend to overreact when this happens to them.
 Nothing that is genuinely good can be spoiled with knowledge of it.

 It would be nice if people could try and take a step back and try to appreciate something as a whole for what it does rather than greedily consuming media for a brief high.
 As with all drug use, it can only numb your senses.

-It really won’t ruin War and Peace if you know that Prince Andrei Bolkonsky dies.
+So it really won’t ruin War and Peace if you know that Prince Andrei Bolkonsky dies.